arob5/arob5.github.io/_posts/2024-09-15-Gaussian-kernel-pars.md

 optimizer can sometimes get stuck in local minima at very small or large lengthscales, which can lead to pathological Gaussian process fits.
-As mentioned previously, it is typically best to think in terms of correlations, so let's consider the implications of the chocie (12) from this viewpoint.
+As mentioned previously, it is typically best to think in terms of correlations, so let's consider the implications of the choice (12) from this viewpoint.
 If $\ell = \ell_{\text{min}}$, the correlation at the minimum observed pairwise distance is given by
 $$